Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: Tritium parameter estimates and uncertainties

 \subsection{Frequency dependence of energy response function \texorpdfstring{$\mathcal{R}_{\mathrm{PSF}}$}{}}

 In $\mathrm{^{83m}Kr}$ data analysis, the response function $\mathcal{R}_{\rm{PSF}}$ is optimized to fit the K-line at its singular frequency position.
-The instrumental resolution $\mathcal{I}$ is matched to the SNR of each $\mathrm{^{83m}Kr}$ data set (\autoref{sec:max-SNR-optimization}), and $p$ and $q$, which determine the scatter peak amplitudes $A_j$, are free in the fits (\autoref{sec:deep-trap-data-and-fits}).
-In the tritium data analysis, we use the extracted $\rm{SNR_{max}}$ from the pre-tritium $\mathrm{^{83m}Kr}$ data, since these two data sets are most similar in average event properties (\autoref{tab:data_set_table}).
-However, we know from \autoref{sec:energy_correction} that the SNR varies with frequency and depends on energy, so we can expect that $\mathcal{I}$ changes over the frequency and energy ROI.
-We also expect the shape of the scattering tail to vary with frequency, since the event reconstruction is impacted, for example, by power coupling changes in the waveguide that manifest in the track slope changes observed in the field-shifted data.
+However, we know that the SNR varies with frequency and depends on energy, so we can expect that the instrumental resolution $\mathcal{I}$ changes over the frequency and energy ROI.
+We also expect the shape of the scattering tail to vary with frequency, since the event reconstruction is impacted, for example, by power-coupling changes in the waveguide that manifest in the track slope changes observed in the field-shifted data.

 To obtain the variation in the shape of $\mathcal{R}_{\mathrm{PSF}}$, we fit the K-line in the field-shifted $\mathrm{^{83m}Kr}$ data at each magnetic field step.
-For each frequency position, a simulated instrumental resolution $\mathcal{I}(f_c)$ is created by scaling the optimum $\mathrm{SNR_{max}}$ for the reference field-shifted data from $\Delta B = 0 \,\si{mT}$ by the relative SNR change $\beta(f_c)$ extracted in \autoref{sec:snr_analysis}.
+For each frequency position, a simulated instrumental resolution $\mathcal{I}(f_c)$ is created by scaling the optimum $\mathrm{SNR_{max}}$ for the reference field-shifted data from $\Delta B = 0 \,\si{mT}$ by the relative SNR $\beta(f_c)$.
 The resulting instrumental resolution serves as input to the lineshape fits in which $p$ and $q$ are left free to obtain their variation with frequency.
 The result is shown in \autoref{fig:p_and_q_frequency_variation}.
 We verify that the relative variation with frequency is not significantly affected by the gas composition by repeating all fits for the maximum and minimum allowed helium contribution to inelastic scattering.

 The variation of $p$ with frequency is much larger than that of $q$.
 Monte Carlo studies of tritium data with varying $p$ and $q$ have shown that the shape of $\mathcal{R}_{\mathrm{PSF}}$ and its impact on the tritium analysis results are more sensitive to changes of $q$ than they are to changes of $p$.
 It is therefore unsurprising that the $^{\mathrm{83m}}$Kr fits constrain $q$ more tightly than $p$.